EmmaBurkett/CSE212-final-project/3-tree.md

             # If there is an empty spot fill that spot with a task.
             if node.left is None:

-                # The only connection you need to make betweeen a node
+                # The only connection you need to make between a node
                 # on the tree to a new_node is a pointer to the new node
                 # from the node.
 The new node does not point back to
                 # the previous node.